robstoll/atrium/misc/kdoc/packages.md

 Bundle modules:
 - **atrium-fluent-en&#95;GB**  defines to have a dependency on
-  atrium-api-fluent-en&#95;GB, atrium-translations-en&#95;GB, atrium-logic and atrium-core-robstoll
+  atrium-api-fluent-en&#95;GB, atrium-translations-en&#95;GB and atrium-logic
 - **atrium-infix-en&#95;GB-robstoll** defines to have a dependency on
-  atrium-api-infix-en&#95;GB, atrium-translations-en&#95;GB, atrium-logic and atrium-core-robstoll
+  atrium-api-infix-en&#95;GB, atrium-translations-en&#95;GB and atrium-logic

 API modules:
 - **atrium-api-fluent-en&#95;GB** provides an assertion function API in English where the main